 - Realpolitik: Gao Zongwu is an ardent follower of Sun Yat-sen, including Chinese nationalism.
 However, trying to rise up against the Japanese as a weak China would spell certain defeat, and bowing in fully to the Japanese would mean betraying the dreams of Dr. Sun.
 As such, Gao acts as a mediator between the government factions and Japan, balancing all the different factions to achieve long-term goals.

-- Worthy Opponent: Gao considers Chiang Kai-shek to be this, even in his death.
-For all what can be said about the man, Gao respects Chiang for that at least his state was truly independent of any foreign power."Chiang's KMT was many things", pondered Zongwu, "but at least they were free."
+- Worthy Opponent: Gao considers Chiang Kai-shek to be this, even after his death.
+Repressive and authoritarian as Chiang was, Gao still respects him for that at least his state was truly independent of any foreign power."Chiang's KMT was many things", pondered Zongwu, "but at least they were free."

 - Deadly Gas: Unit 731 is still working in Manchuria, producing biological and chemical weapons.

-- Deal with the Devil: When USSR collapsed, the Kwantung Army annexed a big section of the Amur coastline.
-These Russian territories are majority Russian and largely lawless, with only Vladivostok being useful to the administration.
-Manchukuo can either send colonists there or use them as a bargaining chip with the powerful warlord of Amur, who is none other than the Russian Fascist, Konstantin Rodzaevsky.
+- Deal with the Devil: When the USSR collapsed, the Kwantung Army annexed a big section of the Amur coastline.
+These territories are majority Russian and largely lawless, with only Vladivostok being useful to the administration.
+Manchukuo can either send colonists there or use them as a bargaining chip with Konstantin Rodzaevsky, the powerful Russian fascist warlord based in Amur.

 Aisin Gioro Puyi